-Abstract-We describe fair layered increase/decrease with dynamic layering (FLID-DL): a new multirate congestion control algorithm for layered multicast sessions.
-FLID-DL generalizes the receiver-driven layered congestion control protocol (RLC) introduced by Vicisano et al. ameliorating the problems associated with large Internet group management protocol (IGMP) leave latencies and abrupt rate increases.
+We describe Fair Layered Increase/Decrease with Dynamic Layering (FLID-DL), a new multi-rate congestion control algorithm for layered multicast sessions.
+FLID-DL generalizes the receiver-driven layered congestion (RLC) control protocol introduced by Vicisano, Rizzo, and Crowcroft, ameliorating the problems associated with large IGMP leave latencies and abrupt rate increases.
 Like RLC, FLID-DL is a scalable, receiver-driven congestion control mechanism in which receivers add layers at sender-initiated synchronization points and leave layers when they experience congestion.
-FLID-DL congestion control coexists with transmission control protocol (TCP) flows as well as other FLID-DL sessions and supports general rates on the different multicast layers.
+FLID-DL congestion control coexists with TCP flows as well as other FLID-DL sessions and supports general rates on the different multicast layers.
 We demonstrate via simulations that our congestion control scheme exhibits better fairness properties and provides better throughput than previous methods.

-A key contribution that enables FLID-DL and may be useful elsewhere is dynamic layering (DL), which mitigates the negative impact of long IGMP leave latencies and eliminates the need for probe intervals present in RLC.
-We use DL to respond to congestion much faster than IGMP leave operations, which have proven to be a bottleneck in practice for prior work.
+A key contribution that enables FLID-DL and may be useful elsewhere is Dynamic Layering (DL), which mitigates the negative impact of long IGMP leave latencies and eliminates the need for probe intervals present in RLC.
+We use DL to respond to congestion much faster than IGMP leave operations, which have proven to be a bottleneck for prior work.